 Derek EmersonDirector of Public Affairs and Events

-Derek Emerson '85 is currently the director of Public Affairs and Events, where he has the opportunity to work with public relations, community outreach, events and conferences.
-He also oversees the Great Performance Series and co-chairs the Critical Issues Symposium.
-Derek has also been teaching an English 113 class every semester since 2005.
+Derek Emerson ’85 is currently the director of Public Affairs and Events, where he has the opportunity to work with public relations, community outreach, events and conferences.
+He also oversees the Great Performance Series and has been teaching English 113 since 2005.

 - M.A., professional writing and English, Western Michigan University, 1994